 Treatment Options For Tinnitus

 The common misconception is that there is no help for people with tinnitus.
-There is no “cure” available for tinnitus, by means of drugs or operations.
+There is no “cure” available for, by means of drugs or operations.
 However, there are many methods to alleviate and in some cases stop tinnitus.

 Tinnitus will be experienced by all of us at some point, this can be caused by loud noise exposure, age-related hearing loss or even changes in the ear mechanics.
 It is often our perception and reaction to the tinnitus that causes persistent tinnitus.